Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

       you do have enough, where you have them.
 You do this per requested species::

-        accession where species.genus.epithet=Zea and species.epithet=mays and sum(plants.quantity)>0
+        accession where species.genus.epithet=Parnassia and species.epithet=palustris and sum(plants.quantity)>0

       Expand in the results pane the ›Accession‹ from which you want to grab the seeds, so you see the corresponding ›Jars‹, highlight one, and tag